 Public Works may use anti-icer and de-icer to improve the condition of the roads, both when snow starts to fall, and after snow has accumulated on the pavement.
 De-icing may be accomplished with the use of “Ice Slicer,” a dry, naturally mined mix of chlorides or with liquid magnesium chloride (often referred to simply as "Mag Chloride").

 Residential streets are swept once a month from April through November.
 Because we can't sweep under parked cars, we need your cooperation to move your car on sweeping day.
 Street sweeping schedules are posted on residential signs that designate the sweeping day for each side of the block.

 Sign up for street sweeping reminders at www.pocketgov.org.
-After creating a simple user profile, you can arrange to receive text and/or email reminders for your street sweeping day, as well as other city services.
+Create a user profile and save your contact information to receive text and/or email reminders for your street sweeping day, as well as other city services.